 I searched for the Evernote building because this is one of my favourite pieces of software; I feel like they are doing a lot of good things in the realm of usability and user interaction.
 They’re also still small enough that each contribution to the product matters.
 Plus, I love that I can post to my site using their tools.

 Sorry, in my haste to click and run I cut off the Evernote logo at the top of the building.

 For those of you who don’t know, Shutterfly is an Internet-based photo publishing and sharing service.
 They make it easy to share photos with family, who can, in turn, have them printed.

 They have a contract with Target in Silicon Valley where any photos you have printed using the Target website are printed by Shutterfly and delivered to your house/apartment/hotel.

 1600 Amphitheatre Pkwy, Mountain View

-The official address is listed above, but one of my favourite cross streets is simply labeled “Google.”
+The official address is listed above, but one of my favourite cross streets is simply labelled “Google.”
 The building in the photograph is the Android Building.
-In front they have statues of the Google Droid dressed up as each version of the Android OS.
+In front, they have statues of the Google Droid dressed up as each version of the Android OS.
 Inside in the lobby is a gigantic alien statue and a massive phone with the Android OS on it.

 2029 Stierlin Ct, Mountain View

 I remember when LinkedIn launched; I’m one of the early adopters.
-Regardless, LinkedIn is currently in Mountain View; however, they are building and new facility in Sunnyvale on Mathilda Ave.
-That aught to make traffic in that part of town worse than it already is.
+Regardless, LinkedIn is currently in Mountain View; however, they are building a new facility in Sunnyvale on Mathilda Ave.
+That ought to make traffic in that part of town worse than it already is.